christiansievers/memorial.sh/README.md

 ## How it works

-A simple shell script parses through the list of deaths and advertises each line as a hostname, using Avahi/Zeroconf (Bonjour on Apple's OS).
+A simple shell script parses through the list of deaths and advertises each line as a hostname, using Avahi/Zeroconf (Bonjour on Mac OS).
 Every minute a new name is set.
 At this rate it'll take 59 hours to show the entire list of incidents.
+Due to technical limitations, only the first 63 characters of each line are shown.

 ## Installation requirements